Adldap2/Adldap2-Laravel/README.md

 	protected $username = 'email';

-If you'd like to use the users `samaccountname` to login instead, just your inputs and configuration:
+If you'd like to use the users `samaccountname` to login instead, just change your input name and auth configuration:

     <input type="text" name="username" />